Yoast/wordpress-seo/packages/seo-store/readme.md

 ## Extensibility

-This package provide some `@wordpress/hooks` filters for extending its functionality:
+This package provides some `@wordpress/hooks` filters for extending its functionality:

 **`yoast.seoStore.analysis.preparePaper`** `Filter`\
-Filters the analysis paper data before it is send to the `analyze` function.
+Filters the analysis paper data before it is sent to the `analyze` function.
 Functions registered here accept the unfiltered paper data and must return valid paper data.

 **This filter is the primary API for extending paper data to be analyzed.**